Code-Institute-Submissions/MikaCodez-Divine_Timing_JanResub/README.md

 product Page

-the product Page is a simple page that is not distracting for the user and catches their eye right away with a list of various products users can buy.
+The product Page is a simple page that is not distracting for the user and catches their eye right away with a list of various products users can buy.
 Ranging from watches, to glasses and watch straps.

 ![products1](https://user-images.githubusercontent.com/65243328/184503147-b549f2e3-d8e7-42bb-8cb7-91a0902a154d.JPG)